KinSai1975/Keyes/README.md

               web development, for efficience

-    ~ What is Flask?
+    ~ What is Keyes?

-      Flask is a microframework for Python based on Werkzeug and Jinja2.
+      Keyes is a microframework for Python based on Werkzeug and Jinja2.
 It's intended for getting started very quickly and was developed with best intentions in mind.